txddra/riffy/README.md

 - Inches to feet
 - Feet to inches

+and our newest feature :
+- Miles to Kilometers!

 *In the same amount of time that it would probably take to do a google search, but hey, we're already here :D*

 # Steps: